Online Course Terms and Conditions

 Where should I publish my Online Course Terms and Conditions?

 It is standard practice to display a tickbox linking to your T&Cs in the shopping cart or checkout.
-Customers must click an “OK“, “I Agree” or “I Accept” button before they complete an order.
+Customers must click on the “OK“, “I Agree“, or “I Accept” button before they complete an order.
 This is known as a clickwrap agreement.

 Can I have a separate Refund Policy page on my website?

-If you only had a Refund Policy on your website, a customer could argue that they did not accept the refund policy, and are therefore not bound by it.
+If you only had a Refund Policy on your website, a customer could argue that they did not accept the refund policy when they signed up, and are therefore not bound by it.

 What if I sell to Australia AND overseas customers?

 No worries, you can still cover this in one document.
 Just ensure you update any relevant sections on payment etc., to include international customers.

 Generally, you want the governing law for your legal agreements to be where you are based so that if a dispute arises, you are covered by local laws.